HIGHLEVEL SETUP

 CRM Data Structure

-Contact fields — used for segmentation, filtering, personalisation, and automation.
+Contact object fields — used for segmentation, filtering, personalisation, and automation

-Opportunity fields — used for pipeline tracking, forecasting, qualification, and revenue reporting.
+Opportunity object fields — used for pipeline tracking, forecasting, qualification, and revenue reporting

-Ticket or service fields (if applicable) — used for fulfilment tracking, support workflows, and service delivery management
+Ticket or service object fields — used for fulfilment tracking, support workflows, and service delivery management

 Use clear, descriptive field names.